 The Fire Stick might seem like the perfect solution.
 After all, you get the power of Amazon’s content library, streaming at 4k, and the product page even advertises Dolby Atmos audio.

 The unit is tiny, about the size of a small candy bar, which means it’s easy to mount with the projector.
 This means you don’t have to run wires.
-And Fire Stick even comes with its own remote control.
+And the Fire TV Stick even comes with its own remote control.
 What’s not to like?
 The only hard part is figuring out the audio.

 Getting the Sound to an External Audio System

 Well, the problem here is one that isn’t caused by the Fire Stick itself, it’s caused by the fact that you’re using a projector.
 Projector audio comes in two flavors: the projector will either have onboard speakers, serving as its own audio solution, or it will have no on-board speakers meaning you need to create the audio solution yourself.